Parli Vaijnath: Religious and tourist attractions

 Shri.Vaidyanath Mandir Parali.
-The History of Parli Vaijnath Temple says that Rani Ahilyabhai Holkar renovated the Parli Vaijnath Temple in the 1706 AD.
+The History of Parli Vaijnath Temple says that Rani Ahilyadevi Holkar renovated the Parli Vaijnath Temple in the 1706 AD.

 At about 25 kilometres from Parali Vaijnath is Ambejogai.

 Aadishakti Mata Yogeshwari Devi Mandir, Ambajogai.
 She is the Kulswamini/Kuldevi of most Chitpavan Brahmins.

 First Poet Shri Mukundraj, Ambajogai.
 Mukundraj maharaj was one of the earliest Marathi literary poet.
 There is a Samadhi (Monument) of Mukundraj Maharaj at Ambajogai, 5 KM away from Yogeshwari Temple.

 Demographics

 As of 2011 has population of 90,975.
 Male constitute 52% females at 48%.
 Parli has an average literacy rate of 67.68% higher than the national average of 59.5%: male literacy is 76%, and female literacy is 60%.
 In Parli, 14% of the population is under 6 years of age.

 Transport

 Parli Vaijnath railway station is a small railway station in Beed district, Maharashtra.
 Its code is PRLI.
 It serves Parli city.
 The station consists of 3 platforms.

-Parli Vaijnath is well connected to Nagpur, Hyderabad, Nizamabad, Latur, Manmad, Sangli, Kakinada, Vijayawada, Rajahmundry, Khammam, Warangal, Aurangabad, Jalna, Parbhani, Purna, Nanded, Vikarabad, Zaheerabad, Bidar, Raichur, Guntakal, Mumbai, Nashik, Bengaluru and Visakhapatnam.
+Parli Vaijnath is well connected to Nagpur, Hyderabad, Nizamabad, Latur, Barshi, Manmad, Sangli, Kakinada, Vijayawada, Rajahmundry, Khammam, Warangal, Aurangabad, Jalna, Parbhani, Purna, Nanded, Vikarabad, Zaheerabad, Bidar, Raichur, Guntakal, Mumbai, Nashik, Bengaluru, and Visakhapatnam.

 The most common mode of transport within the city is auto-rickshaws.
 Cab services like Ola, Uber, etc. are not available.